 Your POS machine (POS system or POS terminal) is the device that’s used to add up and take payments for what’s being purchased.
 It can consist of:

 But there’s a lot more to a POS machine than all that competing terminology.

-In a restaurant for example, your POS machine could incorporate a table ordering and kitchen briefing system, whilst being integrated with a portable EFTPOS terminal.
+In a restaurant for example, your POS machine could incorporate a table ordering and kitchen briefing system, whilst being integrated with an EFTPOS terminal you can take to your tables.
 So, the one system manages everything from taking the order to taking the payment.